Skip to content

 Paired the ESP via bluetooth to my computer and started getting audio output on the speaker.
 There is a terrible noise distortion coming out of it but it is also noticeable that the sound is coming from the computer.

 For this week I was met with a conundrum.
-I have limited access to electronics components, so I decided to make a general purpose board which would allow me to test inputs, outputs and application programming, instead of making one board for each of those weeks.
+I had limited access to electronics components, so I decided to make a general purpose board which would allow me to test inputs, outputs and application programming, instead of making one board for each of those weeks.
 I was undecided between Adrian Torres’ Adrianino, Quentin Bolsee’s SAMD11C dev kit board or also his SAMD21 dev kit board.
 I wanted a design that offered as many pins as possible for one of these processors, as I have a couple of them at hand.
 All these boards are amazing designs, fababble in a one layer PCB and great candidates for this task.

 !Adrianino !SAMD11 Dev Board !SAMD21 Dev Board